Jimi92/phyNI/README.md

 The script will create four new folders

-home_path/done_fasta      -->   The fasta that have been blasted are here
+home_path/done_fasta      -->   The fasta that have been processed already (blasted) are here

 home_path/results         -->   Raw blast results are temporarily stored here